The Big Show

 “No!
 I SAID NO!”

-Owen did not have the luxury of a friend to talk things through with when he woke up, shouting into the darkness of Lydia.
+Owen did not have the luxury of a friend to talk things over with when he woke up, shouting into the darkness of Lydia.
 Heart racing, he gasped for breath and shivered in the crisp dungeon air.
 He had experienced some terrifying nightmares during his time in the magical forest and on Marsh Island.

 This one topped them all.